 - Specialist Provider Element

-This review will explore how effectively SIRF is delivering on the aims and objectives that it is intended to achieve.
 The review does not extend to Research England competitive schemes or knowledge exchange funding.

 The equality impact assessment informs the development and delivery of the SIRF review.
 It considers the possible impacts of our SIRF approaches, sector engagement, and the overall review of SIRF on different groups.

-SIRF principles and assumptions
+SIRF principles and objectives

 Principles